 - Place a second mark 3″ to the right of center…

 - … and a third 3″ to the left of center.

-- Following the instructions for your machine, make three buttonholes at your marked points.
+- Following the instructions for your machine, or our general tutorial, make three buttonholes at your marked points.

 - Or, insert the cap side of three snaps.

 - Follow manufacturer’s instructions or our tutorial on inserting metal snaps.